 I also try not to interrupt or talk over them.
 This can’t always be avoided, so if it happens I make sure I apologise, ask them to continue and try hard not to do it again.
 Paying close attention to their conversational pattern can help too.
 Participants ultimately want to be heard, so I try to be the best listener possible.

 These simple practices help create a more relaxed, and therefore authentic user research experience for participants.

 I’m not going to pretend that every session is sunshine and rainbows.
 But I do enjoy watching our assumptions being proved right, wrong, and everything in between.
-When I first began moderating research sessions, I was SO nervous because whilst I’m good at pretending otherwise, I’m actually fairly shy.
+When I first began, I was SO nervous because whilst I’m good at pretending otherwise, I’m actually fairly shy.
 That, along with trying to avoid any technical hitches, made it extremely nerve-wracking, to begin with!

 That hour spent with your participant is actually invaluable because can save so much time later on in the design process.
 It ensures you don’t build the wrong thing and that's why user research really is the backbone of UX design.
 And if you don’t believe that then you’re doing it wrong.